gaoming96/TorchFlow/playground/Readme.md

 First, we fix a style figure.
 The input is a figure (from train 2014 dataset).
 Each time we put input figure into a Transform Net, we get output of the same size (also is a 3D cube figure).
 The weights of Transform Net is learnable. **We treat Transform_net_output as the desired output.** Now is the same as neural-style model: we put output, content, style into VGG and get LOSS function.
 We update weights to minimize the LOSS.

 Thus, for every style, we learn a Transform Net.
+(If input fixed, the loss should also fixed)

 Transform Net: